StephenHausler/Multi-Process-Fusion/README.md

 1) Obtain CNN model files.
 For HybridNet, permission must be attained from the original author.
 Other networks will also work, such as VGG-16 trained on Places365.
 2) To begin, launch MATLAB and open Multi_Process_Fusion.m.
 3) Edit the adjustable settings for your particular dataset.
+Works with both individual images and video files.
 4) Run the file.
 Note: the reference traverse will take several minutes with no intermediate feedback.
 Once the query traverse begins, a figure will display the recognition process.